NonProjects/tgbox/docs/examples.rst

             print(drbf.id, drbf.file_name)

 .. warning::
     You will receive a 429 (Flood) error and will be restricted for uploading files for some time if you will spam Telegram servers.
-Vanilla clients allow users to upload 1-3 files per time and no more, however, if you will upload 10 small files at the same time it will be OK, but if you will upload even three big files similarly then you almost guarantee to get a flood error.
+Vanilla clients allow users to upload 1-3 files per time and no more, however, if you will upload 10 small files at the same time it will be OK.

 Iterating